NeneWang/mastery-cli/utils/dsa-cli/prompt/beam-search.md

         return { graph: graph, nodes: nodes };
 ```

-Should be able to find it it using depth First Search.
+Should be able to find it it using Beam Search.